GDoux/Perroquet-Subtitles-for-VLC/README.md

 * Subs for deafened or hard or hearing person are usually very good files to train.
 They may however enhance non-verbal sounds in the track, usually with "(...)" such as in "(Indistinct chatter)"

 ### Subtitle files and settings:
-* If you have several ".Perroquet" files, select one of them in the drowdown list and click on load
+* If you have several ".perroquet" files, select one of them in the drowdown list and click on load
 * If you have an error "Malformed subtitle...", try to change the default UTF-8 encoding to "UTF-8-SIG" or "ISO_8859-1-SIG" in the dedicated Dropdown menu.
 Then click on load.
 * If you have unrecognized/weird character such as � or Ã£, try to change the default UTF-8 encoding to "ISO_8859-1" in the dedicated Dropdown menu.
 Then click on load
 * If the sequence are too short or start too late (and you cannot hear the whole sequence), try to